-As I'm sat in London I'll start with British-style cruises and cruise lines.
-Cunard are the first to come to mind, the 5* luxury cruise line with it's famous ships.
-Next you are looking at P&O Cruises, a 4* cruise line renowned for great service and modern ships.
-Fred Olsen Cruises offer affordable holidays on their smaller ships and Thomson Cruises are a great value line with an informal atmosphere and great itineraries.
+Starting with British-style cruises and cruise lines.
+Cunard are the first to come to mind, the classic, luxury cruise line with it's infamous ships.
+Next you are looking at P&O Cruises, a cruise line renowned for great service and modern ships.
+Fred Olsen Cruises offer affordable holidays on their smaller ships, and Marella Cruises are a great value line with an informal atmosphere and great itineraries.

-Italian-style cruising is also a growing aspect of the industry.
-Silversea cruises offer a more glamorous and luxurious experience, with suite based all-inclusive cruises.
-MSC Cruises and Costa Cruises offer the main market share.
+Mediterranean-style cruising is also a growing aspect of the industry.
+Silversea cruises offer a glamorous and luxurious experience, with suite based all-inclusive cruises, whereas MSC Cruises and Costa Cruises offer a more mainstream experience.
 These are more continental feeling, with European-style food, service and entertainment onboard, and a real mixture of cultures for a mostly European clientele.

-Most of the team at Iglucruise have either worked on board or are serial cruisers, here's what they had to say.
+Armed with all this information, we decided to put the question to the cruise team to find out their favourite ship, and got with mixed results.
+Many of the team at Iglucruise have either worked onboard or are serial cruisers, here's what they had to say.

 What's my favourite ship?
 Well, I've seen them big and I've seen them small, I've seen them long and I've seen them tall, I've had the best service you can have possibly imagined, And I've seen stage shows that belong in the West End, I've dined in restaurants that deserve a star from Michelin, And I've sipped a sunset cocktail in an exotic location, I've seen discos that rock through the night, And I've seen piano bars that get the romance just right, But in the end it comes to down this, It all depends on the person you're with.